 In many neighborhoods, shooting hoops is a community event.
 All the kids gather to play a game of ball together.
 Plus, shooting hoops in the driveway is a tradition in many households.
-And you can't shoot hoops without a basketball hoop.
+And we all know you can't shoot hoops without a basketball hoop.

 A cheap, basic hoop may be fine if all you want is a toy for your little kids to get a taste of basketball.
 Just be warned that they may outgrow it fairly quickly, as the backboards on these models can soon feel very small to players, and the shaking from shots off the backboard only gets worse as bolts loosen over time.

-Instead, what you probably want is a well-built basketball hoop that will hold up sturdily through cold winters, strong winds and blazing summer sunshine alike.
-The goal is to have a gathering place for family games of HORSE, intense two-on-twos, ritualistic free throw shooting practice and more, for years to come, so it's important that it can withstand weather and regular wear and tear.
+Instead, what we suggest is a well-built basketball hoop that will hold up sturdily through cold winters, strong winds and blazing summer sunshine alike.
+A basketball hoop can be a gathering place for family games of HORSE, intense two-on-twos, ritualistic free throw shooting practice and more for years to come, so it's important that it can withstand weather and regular wear and tear.
 And it certainly won't hurt if the hoop looks ready for serious competitions as well, with a gleaming glass backboard and a pro-style breakaway rim you can occasionally lower so that everyone can dunk.

 Full-size basketball hoops can cost less than $100 (sometimes even under $50), and run up to well over $2,000.
 Having so many options to choose from can be overwhelming.
 And then there's the age-old question: how much should you spend?

 Well, we'll look at a few things.
-How you plan on using your basketball hoop, how long you plan on it lasting, and where it will be positioned on your property will help determine which model is most worth the money for you.
+How you plan on using your basketball hoop, how long you plan on it lasting and where it will be positioned on your property will help determine which model is most worth the money for you.
 Here are some factors to consider as you shop around:

 • In-ground, portable or mounted?
 Before you buy a basketball hoop, think carefully about where you're going to use it — and particularly whether you want it to be portable.

 Portable basketball hoops are popular not only because they can be moved around, but also because they generally cost a lot less and are more straightforward to set up.
 They're not entirely hassle-free, however.
-Installation can often be a pain (see below), and, as you'd probably guess, portable models are not as stable as permanently installed hoops anchored with concrete into the ground.
+Installation can often be a pain, and, as you'd probably guess, portable models are not as stable as permanently installed hoops anchored with concrete into the ground.

 The base of a portable basketball hoop is usually meant to be filled with sand or water.
-It's much easier to fill the base with water, but water expands when frozen and the structure can be damaged if it turns to ice in the winter.
-Filling it with sand is the better long-term option, but funneling all the material into the base is often a time-consuming chore — and removing the sand can be an even bigger pain, if you ever need to do that.
+It's typically much easier to fill the base with water, but water expands when frozen and the structure can be damaged if it turns to ice in the winter.
+Filling it with sand is the better long-term option, but funneling all the material into the base is often a time-consuming chore — and removing the sand can be an even bigger pain.

-In-ground basketball hoops are the choice for people who are serious about having a really good spot to play in the driveway or yard.
-They are obviously installed in the ground, so they're not prone to being knocked over like some portable models do when there are strong winds (or strong dunks).
+In-ground basketball hoops are the ideal choice for people who are serious about having an optimal spot to play in the driveway or yard.
+They are obviously installed in the ground, so they're not prone to be knocked over like some portable models do when there are strong winds (or strong dunks).
 In-ground hoops are anchored in by concrete and built of stiff, high-grade materials.
 As a result, the best in-ground basketball hoops will be far more stable, with less shaking and wobbling after hard shots to the backboard, compared to portable hoops.
-This not only provides stability, but makes the hoop a better tool to improve your game.
+This not only provides stability but also makes the hoop a better tool to improve your game.
 We suggest these for more serious basketball players, while a fun neighborhood game can use a portable hoop.

-The main problem with in-ground basketball hoops, besides their typically high price tags, is that they cannot be easily moved.
-That may not be a problem if you don't foresee the desire to move the hoop to a different part of the driveway or perhaps out to the street.
+Besides their typically high price tags, the main problem with in-ground basketball hoops is that they can't be easily moved.
+That may not be a problem if you don't foresee moving the hoop to a different part of the driveway or perhaps out to the street.
 But before making your basketball hoop spot permanent, you should consider other reasons it might be nice to have a portable model.
 For example, you might want to be able to move it for delivery trucks, parties or future landscaping projects.

 • Backboard materials.
 While the cheapest basketball hoops on the market have backboards made with some kind of fiberglass or plastic you can't see through, nowadays most decent backboards feature a transparent material for a more polished look and feel.

-Backboards made with tempered glass are what you'll find in local gyms and in high school, college, and pro games, and it is used in pricey high-quality basketball hoops intended for the driveway as well.
+Backboards made with tempered glass are what you'll find in local gyms and in high school, college and pro games.
+High-quality driveway hoops also use it.
 Tempered glass is significantly stronger than regular glass.
-It is heavy and fairly durable, and more resistant to scratches than acrylic or polycarbonate — two other clear materials frequently used for basketball backboards.
+It's heavy and fairly durable, and it's more resistant to scratches than acrylic or polycarbonate — two other materials frequently used for basketball backboards.

-That's why so many customers prefer acrylic for outdoor basketball hoops.
-It's less expensive, softer and lighter than tempered glass, while being superior to polycarbonate in terms of its lifespan out under a powerful sun.
+That's why I usually recommend acrylic for outdoor basketball hoops.
+It's less expensive, softer and lighter than tempered glass while being superior to polycarbonate in terms of its lifespan under a powerful sun.

 • Backboard size and shape.
 Cheaper, lower-quality basketball hoops often have small backboards that are rounded and shaped like a fan.
 Clear backboards are almost always rectangular in shape, and their measurements are usually specified in widths from 44" to 72".

 A 72" tempered glass backboard is what you'll see in serious competitions ranging from high school games through the NBA.
-But an impressive backboard of this size may be overkill for casual pickup games in your cramped driveway, next to your old Honda.
+But an impressive backboard of this size feels like overkill for casual pickup games in my cramped driveway next to my old Honda.

-On the other hand, a 44" backboard might seem puny, and, generally speaking, bigger is better when it comes to this subject.
+On the other hand, a 44" backboard might seem puny, and, generally speaking, bigger is better when it comes to backboards.
 For most people, there's a happy medium with a clear rectangular backboard that's 54" or 60" wide.

 • Height adjustability.
-Face it: You probably are never going to dunk on a regulation 10' rim.
+Let's face it: You'll probably never dunk on a regulation 10' rim.
 If you have very young kids, odds are their shots won't even reach over a 10' rim at first.
-The good thing is that most basketball hoops can be adjusted for height, which can add to the fun, big time.
+The good thing is that most basketball hoops can be adjusted for height, which can definitely add to the fun.

 Some models offer much easier height adjustment than others, so take a close look at how (and how easy it is) to change the backboard's height before you buy.
-The best models feature a crank that can be twisted to lower or raise the height to exactly where you want.
+Consider models with a crank to lower or raise the height to exactly where you want for convenience.
 Others have a pin system, in which you can adjust the height to different set levels.
-And some of these systems are better at keeping the backboard and rim firmly in place than others.

-If all of this sounds overwhelming or not the worth the hassle, it's worth considering outsourcing this job to a professional.
+If all of this sounds overwhelming or not worth the hassle, consider outsourcing this job to a professional.
 Some manufacturers and online sellers offer an add-on service to build the hoop at your home for $100 and up.

 For a basketball hoop that will be the envy of the neighborhood — and a magnet for kids seeking pickup games — check out the Goalrilla FT72.

 Goalrilla's in-ground FT series of hoops is as good as it gets for driveway basketball games.
-They come in a choice of 54", 60" and 72", ranging in price from roughly $1,600 to $2,100, respectively.
+They come in a choice of 54", 60" and 72", ranging in price from roughly $1,600 to $2,400.
 Every Goalrilla FT hoop features powder-coated steel frames and 1/2" thick tempered glass backboards, and they all come with a 9" anchor system and heavy-duty breakaway rims similar to those used at the highest level of competition.
 The rim height is adjustable too, from 7.5' to the standard 10', by twisting a hand crank.
 If you're looking for the most durable, top-quality in-ground hoop on the market, choose this option.

 While all of the Goalrilla FT hoops are sturdy, with little to no shaking after proper installation, the FT72 is exceptionally strong.
 It's built with a 6" x 6" steel pole, compared to 5" x 5" for the smaller Goalrilla FT hoops.
 Combine that with the fact that the FT72 is the biggest model in the series (72" wide by 42" high), and you can understand why this is our pick for the best overall in-ground basketball hoop.